Ettwiller/TSS/README.md

 This sets of programs were developed in conjuction with Cappable-seq (Manuscript :
- A novel strategy for investigating transcriptomes by capturing primary RNA transcripts in submission).The folder contains 4 programs :
+ A novel strategy for investigating transcriptomes by capturing primary RNA transcripts in submission).The folder contains 4 basic programs :

  [1] bam2firstbasebam.pl
  [2] bam2firstbasegtf.pl
  [3] filter_tss.pl
  [4] cluster_tss.pl

+It contains also analysis program for a specific task such as :
+  [5] organized_by_TSS_type.pl

  [1] bam2firstbasebam.pl : the program takes 2 arguments (minimum), --bam the mapped bam file and --genome the genome file (fasta format) used to map the reads.
 The optional argument is the library type (--lib_type default F) that defines the type of library used : FR, RF or F. With FR being R1 Forward/ R2 Reverse, RF being R1 Reverse/ R2 Forward and F being single read forward.
 Single read reverse will not provide TSS information.
 The program output a bam and bai file containing only the first position of the mapped read corresponding to the TSS.
 The output can be directly fed to genome visualization tools such as IGV.